gianniprocida/habit_tracking_app/README.md

 ```

 <h2>Thought Process and Development of the Habit Tracking App</h2>
-Formally, a habit is a clearly defined task that must be completed periodically (e.g., brush your teeth every day or go to the dentist once every year).
-The obvious object, therefore, is the <mark class="red">January 30, 2011</mark>
+Formally, a habit is a clearly defined task that must be completed periodically
+(e.g., brush your teeth every day or go to the dentist once every year).
+The obvious object, therefore, is the <span style="color: red;">Habit</span> object; less obvious one is
+a <span style="color: red;">Habit Tracking</span> container object.
+The relationship between the
+two classes of objects in our tracking app can be described using a UML class diagram.
+Here is our
+first class diagram:
+This UML diagram provides a visual representation of the one-to-many relationship between
+the Habit and HabitTracker classes, with one HabitTracker having zero or more Habit objects associated
+with it.

 </body>